 Total control over all cookie storage: HTTP cookies, Flash cookies, Silverlight, HTML5 databases, localStorage, IndexedDB as well as browser history and caches.
 Rest assured Cookie 5 has all your private data covered.

 A quick tutorial showing how to best manage your favorites when upgrading.

 Cookie 5 had so much change its hard to keep track of it all, but here are some of the most noticable changes and improvements.
-Cookie 5 is now sandboxed, and the interface has been totally re-imagined.
-All cookie types are now grouped into one window - but don't worry the old Cookie 4 style is still available as an option in Preferences if thats what you prefer.
+Cookie 5 is now sandboxed, and there are now two selectable interfaces - The Advanced view,and the Simple view.
+The Advanced view is similar to Cookie 4.
+The Simple view is all new, and makes cookie management super simple;just adjust the slider and let Cookie take care of everything.
+All cookie types are now grouped into one window (Advanced view) - but don't worry the old Cookie 4 style is still available as an option in Preferences if thats what you prefer.
 The preferences have been moved out into their own Preferences window and more clearly organised.
 Each browser now has the possibility of its own custom removal and timer schedules.
 Cookie 5 now recognises more browsers, and more data types than ever before.
-And last but not least of all - it is now possible to select individual cookies as favorites by enabling the option in Preferences.
+Global hotkeys can be configured, as can notifications, along with the addition of a global pause button.

 So much changed in Cookie 5 that something had to give...
 Cookie 5 can import some of your Cookie 4 favorites.
 But as I mentioned, so much changed that it was just not possible to bring all data accross to Cookie 5.
 Check out the video above for a better method of retaining your favorites.

 The Whitelist has been completely rewritten, and is not compatiable in any way shape or form.... sorry about that...
 It had to be done.
 The Blacklist was removed as it just didnt make sense to keep it anymore with the new sub-domain favoriting.